Skip to:

 The Unilever Foundry seeks to partner companies with the most relevant brands and functions.
 In some cases, this may mean working with multiple brands.
 Where the pilot is successful and the technology scalable, our ambition is that those companies may then be able to scale the partnership with multiple Unilever brands across markets.

-The team is headquartered in London, United Kingdom, with a presence in the Netherlands, USA, China and India.
+The team is headquartered in London with a presence in Poland, the USA, Brazil, Africa, India, China and Singapore.

 No. Startup companies can manage the pilot remotely without a physical office location in the pilot market.
 But participating companies are encouraged to spend some time in the market, particularly at the beginning of the project.

-Initially, no. In the first instance we will ask for some company information and an overview of your technology or capabilities to see how we might be able to work together.
+No. We’ll just ask you for some company information and an overview of your capabilities to see how we might be able to work together.

 Yes.
 You must be at least 18 years old as this is the legally accepted age for participating in any of our projects.